10 Absolute Necessities for Living on a Boat in a Marina

 Another great product is Better Boat's refillable dehumidifier container.
 Simply insert a refill bag, which contains absorbent crystals and activated charcoal, to absorb excess moisture and leave small spaces smelling fresh.

-For quick and easy dehumidifying, hanging bags are great for small spaces like closets, cabinets and bathrooms.
+Check Price on Amazon - For quick and easy dehumidifying, hanging bags are great for small spaces like closets, cabinets and bathrooms.
 They contain the same absorbent crystals and activated charcoal as the refill bags used in the dehumidifier container.

 To tackle larger spaces and extra humid summer days, an electric dehumidifier is your best bet.
 When you're living on a boat and have items like clothes, bedding and food, it's important to dehumidify the space, especially if you have a cabin shower.